Acknowledging Weak Data, Council Approves Modified Shotspotter Contract for 1.25 Years

 Many commenters seemed misled by the name of the Privacy Advisory Commission, and believed that the issues being outlined were those of surveillance and civil rights.
 Abdou told Council members that the City needs any technology it can get, but thought the concerns were about 'privacy', not efficacy.

-“So we don't want people to just be bringing out allegation and then put all of us at jeopardy because somebody has a concern about privacy…And if you are so concerned, what is the alternative?
+“So we don't want people to just be bringing out allegations and then put all of us at jeopardy because somebody has a concern about privacy…And if you are so concerned, what is the alternative?
 What is the alternative?
 If you don't have any, then you don't need to be coming here trying to oppose what we have,” Abdou said.

 Barbara Lafitte also misunderstood the PAC’s analysis and complained about the focus on “civil liberties.”